 - Whisk together 2 cups gluten free flour, 1 Tablespoon + 2 teaspoons baking powder, 3 Tablespoons sugar, and 3/4 teaspoon salt.

-- With a wooden spoon (a regular spoon works as well), stir in 1 1/3 cups + 1 tablespoon heavy cream (or canned coconut milk for dairy free option) until dough just comes together.
+- With a wooden spoon (a regular spoon works as well), stir in 1 1/3 cups + 1 tablespoon heavy cream (or canned, chilled coconut milk for dairy free option) until dough just comes together.
 There may still be a few dry crumbles and that is ok and expected.
+If using coconut milk, make sure to whisk it until it is uniform before adding to this recipe.

 - Turn the dough out onto a work surface dusted with gluten free flour.
 Pat the dough into a circle about one inch thick.
 From there, fold the dough in half, then in half again on top of itself and pat down into a circle again about one inch thick.